Sharing data to learn about homelessness

 Company limited by guarantee registered in England & Wales (No. 08462148)

-Registered office: 10 Portfleet Place, London N1 5SZ
+Registered address: 10 Portfleet Place, London N1 5SZ

 Emma handles the day-to-day operations of DataKind UK, supporting the influx of volunteers and building understanding about what data science can do in the charitable sector.
 Emma was previously a programme coordinator in the evidence and action programme at Tactical Tech, providing hands-on help for activists using data in evidence-based campaigns.
 Emma holds an MA in Public Policy with a specialism in Media, Information & Communications from Central European University in Hungary and a degree in Politics and Geography from the University of Edinburgh, Scotland.